 - Disproportionality in Child Protective Services: The Preliminary Results of Statewide Reform Efforts in Texas (March 25, 2010)

 - Disproportionality in Child Protective Services: Policy Evaluation and Remediation (July 1, 2006)

 - Disproportionality in Child Protective Services: Statewide Reform Effort Begins With Examination of the Problem (January 2, 2006)

 - Out of the Shadows: Supporting LGBTQ Youth in Child Welfare through Cross-System Collaboration

-- Texas Health and Human Services Commission's Center for Elimination of Disproportionality and Disparities
+- Texas Health and Human Services (HHS) Office of Minority Health Statistics and Engagement

 - Institute for Family and Child Well Being: This website links to several resources about racial disproportionality in child welfare.